iman42/IF-Store/README.md

 ## To configure editor:

 This is treated as a monorepo.
 A default configuration and some recommended extensions have been specified for the [VSCode](https://code.visualstudio.com/) code editor.

-To see the recommended extensions, open the root folder in VSCode, press `⌘+Shift+P` (or `Ctrl+Shift+P` on Windows), and execute the `Extensions: Show Recommended Extensions` command.
+To see the recommended extensions:
+1. open the root folder in VSCode
+2. press `⌘+Shift+P` (or `Ctrl+Shift+P` on Windows)
+3. execute the `Extensions: Show Recommended Extensions` command.